yretenai/Snuggle/README.md

 # Snuggle [![Snuggle](https://github.com/yretenai/Snuggle/actions/workflows/dotnet.yml/badge.svg)](https://github.com/yretenai/Snuggle/actions/workflows/dotnet.yml)
-Unity Processor

-Snuggle is NOT feature complete and there is NO ETA on when it will be.
+## This project is on hold indefinitely.

+Due to mental health wellness I am infinitely pausing from maintaining Snuggle.

 Use [AssetRipper](https://github.com/AssetRipper/AssetRipper/) or [AssetStudio](https://github.com/Perfare/AssetStudio) as both are more feature rich and stable.

 ## Snuggle and it's contributors are not affiliated with, or sponsored by, or authorized by, Unity Technologies.